markjivko/rpg/readme.txt

 1. You should see the 'Play Mors' menu item
 2. The game is now installed and playable.
 Enjoy!

-You can optionally enable new users registration from 'Settings > General > Membership'.
+You can optionally enable new players registration from 'Settings > General > Membership'.

 == Frequently Asked Questions ==